 - Sodium in Food: A Practical Guide.

 I didn’t give much thought to nutrition until I married my wife Monica twenty years ago, and we started to think about having kids.

 Monica happens to have Type-1 Diabetes.

 During pre-pregnancy, we learned a lot about how to dose more insulin to manage blood sugars.
-In other words, we were more focused on diet management.
 While we became a bit more conscious about the food environment around us, we still didn’t understand much about nutrition.

-I came across Robb Wolf and the Paleo Diet about ten years ago.
+About ten years ago, I came across Robb Wolf and the Paleo Diet.
 After decades of trying not to be so fat—and failing—what Robb had to say made a ton of sense.

 Robb’s book and podcast opened my mind to a new way of seeing the world, including nutrition.
 I realised that evolution and optimal foraging theory were a much better fit than the belief-based views I had held up until that point.